 The Queen’s Beasts are a series of 10 coins produced by the Royal Mint in both gold and silver since 2016.
 Every year another two coins in the series are released, with the final coins to be released in 2021.
 Each of the coins in the series features an engraving of one of the 10 heraldic Queen’s Beasts statues that were present at Queen Elizabeth II’s coronation.

 The Queen’s Beasts silver coins are a very good option for investors as they are currently the only two-ounce silver bullion coins produced by the Royal Mint.
 Their stunning designs all of which are created by renowned engraver Jody Clark also makes them a popular choice with collectors.
 Queen’s Beasts coins are minted in exceptionally fine silver and have a purity of .9999.
 Browse our selection of Silver Queen’s Beast’s coins here.

 Silver Lunar coins are a series of coins produced by the Royal Mint in order to celebrate our multicultural community in the UK.
 Combining examples of the finest British craftsmanship with ancient Chinese tradition, the Silver Lunar coin was first minted in 2014 and is struck in .999 solid silver.
 A new lunar coin is launched each year, with each edition set to feature a different animal from the Chinese zodiac.
 The coin is available in .999 bullion silver.
 Check out our full range of Silver Lunar coins here.

 Physical gold is one of the leading silver coin dealers in the UK.
-We offer a huge selection of silver bullion coins including some of those already mentioned above.
+We offer a huge selection of silver bars and silver bullion coins including some of those already mentioned above.
 To view our complete range of British Silver coins, please visit our website here.
 If you wish to discuss a specific item with us or if you need any investment advice, please get in touch by calling us on 020 7060 9992.